dancer1325/ethereum-org-website/public/content/developers/docs/apis/json-rpc/index.md

 ### eth_mining {#eth_mining}

-Returns `true` if client is actively mining new blocks.
-This can only return `true` for proof-of-work networks and may not be available in some clients since [The Merge](/roadmap/merge/).
+Returns `true` if client is actively mining new blocks
+* This can only return `true` for proof-of-work networks and may not be available in some clients since [The Merge](/roadmap/merge/).

 **Parameters**